Malaita, Solomon Islands - Things to Do in Malaita

 Traditional Village Cultural Tours

-Visit authentic Malaitan villages to witness traditional customs, ceremonies, and daily life practices that have remained unchanged for generations.
-Experience the fascinating shell money system, observe traditional crafts like wood carving and basket weaving, and participate in welcoming ceremonies with local communities.
+Visit authentic Malaitan villages to witness traditional customs, ceremonies, and daily life that has remained unchanged for generations.
+Experience shell money demonstrations, traditional dancing, and learn about the complex clan systems that govern local society.

 Getting There